cjreplogle/BGT-C/help.md

 When creating file names, please try to make them in this order.
 I might create a functionality in the slicer I made to automatically name them later to save people the time in the future (15 seconds spent typing these strings of text adds up if you are testing en masse!).

 Hopefully this shows how this naming system condenses information in a consistent way.
-If you have any other questions, email me. (replogle.17@buckeyemail.osu.edu) and I’d be happy to help out.
+If you have any other questions, email me. (replogle.17@buckeyemail.osu.edu) and I’d be happy to help out.  [^](#bgt-documentation)